Flexible monthly business insurance

 The act of giving, altruistically, is closely aligned with improved mental health.
 In short, those who selflessly choose to give away rather than receive, can actually benefit themselves from an improved sense of satisfaction and self-worth.
 Whether this means that any action can be said to be truly altruistic (if the giver will always benefit in some form) is another debate entirely.

-From small businesses donating £20 to charity in the name of each employee, to huge corporations making major charitable donations, gift giving to charity in lieu of a tangible employee Christmas gift is more popular now than ever before.
+From small businesses donating £20 to charity in the name of each employee, to huge corporations making major charitable donations, gift giving to charity on your employees behalf is more popular now than ever before.
 Indeed, back in 2017, Google’s parent company, Alphabet, replaced holiday gifts for their employees with $30 million of tech supplies donated to schools.
 The impact such a donation can have on the recipients can be huge and the positive impact on the morale of the company’s employees can also be significant.
 Don’t underestimate the power of that ‘warm and fuzzy feeling’ of being selfless and doing good.

 Restoring work-life balance